 March 22: It is too early to plant dahlias.
 The soil is damp, and tubers may rot.
 Plants will succumb to a late frost Our tubers have been slow to show eyes, even with bottom heat and periodic sprinklings.
 Patience is the name of the game.
 Have the patch tested before fertilizing.

-April 26. . .
-Question, Can I put the dahlia pots in the rain?
+April 26: Question, Can I put the dahlia pots in the rain?
 Answer, Yes, if the pots drain.

-be healthy “pot roots.”
+March 2016: The last entry disappeared.
+I was a victim of cyber theft.
+The baskets worked pretty well.
+I shaved off the tubers that grew outside the baskets and was left with what appeared to be healthy “pot roots.”
 They went into flats with a damp potting soil.
 Now if they put out eyes and shoots all will be well.
 This afternoon 5 of the 60 clumps have shown signs of life.

 Check the soil pH in your patch.
 It should be between 6.5 and 7 (neutral).
 For the past 3 years my patch has been above 7 (alkaline).
 I c cannot figure out why.

 The National Dahlia Society in the UK has enhanced it website.
 The photos and comments in the discussion thread are very informative.